top of page

 OUR BEGINNINGS AND OUR WORK TODAY: The Dummerston Historical Society was founded in 1976 by Harrison Evans, Thomas Johnson, and Richard Virkstis, three Dummerston residents committed to preserving the stories, artifacts, photographs, maps and other items of historical significance to the town.
 Today, the DHS continues to preserve, document, and educate on the history of Dummerston, Vermont.
 The Society is based in the former Center Schoolhouse in Dummerston Center, once a one-room schoolhouse that has been restored and added onto to create a meeting place and exhibition and archival space for the Society.

-When open the Schoolhouse offers an opportunity to explore genealogies, review photographs of past exhibits, search scrapbooks and discover the many artifacts in the Society’s collection.
+When open, the Schoolhouse offers an opportunity to explore genealogies, review photographs of past exhibits, search scrapbooks and discover the many artifacts in the Society’s collection.
 Albums featuring Slab Hollow, Dummerston Center, West Dummerston Village, Houses of Dummerston, Artists of Dummerston, Authors of Dummerston, and many others will be available for viewing and discussion.

+The Schoolhouse is open the first and third Sunday afternoons of the month from 1 pm - 3 pm.
 The Society is handicapped accessible and free of charge.
-For more info, call 254-9311 or 257-9358.
+For more info, call 802 490-0728 or 802 321-8791.

 MEETINGS & PROJECTS: The DHS holds four meetings a year – one annual meeting in January and three others quarterly, held in the third week of April, July, and October.
 The Society also plans one to four public events per year, which include photography and art exhibitions, educational programs, and open houses.
 A project documenting current history called “Making History” and efforts to record oral histories are ongoing.